-You will be required to pay a portion of the maximum allowed amount to the extent you have not met your deductible or coinsurance.
-Except for surprise billing claims^{}, when you receive covered services from an out-of-network provider, you may be responsible for paying any difference between the maximum allowed amount and the provider's actual charges.
+You will be required to pay a portion of the maximum allowed amount to the extent you have not met your deductible or out-of-pocket maximum.
+Except for surprise billing claims, when you receive covered services from an out-of-network provider, you may be responsible for paying any difference between the maximum allowed amount and the provider's actual charges.
 This amount can be significant.
+No out-of-network benefits are available under the Purple health plan, with the exception of urgent care, and emergency care, and items or services protected by the Surprise Billing rules (see page 27).